 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

-These are conveniently available as spot-on applications (drops regularly applied onto the dog’s fur/skin), as tick collars that releases the active ingredients slowly, or even in the form of tablets that are orally taken.
+Synthetic repellents are conveniently available as spot-on applications (drops regularly applied onto the dog’s fur/skin), as collars that release the active ingredients slowly, or even in the form of tablets that are orally taken.

-These products are more environmentally friendly and have hardly any side effects.
-The effectiveness can vary widely and is unfortunately not nearly as reliable and effective as with synthetic products.
+Homemade tick repellent for dogs is more environmentally friendly and has hardly any side effects.
+The effectiveness of natural repellents can vary widely but is unfortunately not nearly as reliable and effective as in synthetic products.
 But to save your dog the possible side effects and to protect the environment, they are definitely worth a try.

-Here is a simple recipe for a homemade flea and tick repellent for dogs that is free of toxic compounds.
+Here is a simple recipe for a homemade tick repellent for dogs that is free of toxic compounds.

 What you need: